hammerlab/ketrew/src/doc/Developer_Documentation.md

 - `kscli`: the standalone `ketrew` application.
 - `kdserver`: the server `ketrew` application.
+- `kdroserver`: the server `ketrew` application but running in “read-only” mode.
 - `kddaemon`: the same as `kdserver` but quiting the current terminal (`daemon` option).
 - `kdclient`: the client `ketrew` application (talking to a `kdserver` or